mikehaertl/php-shellcommand/README.md

        which will create the option "--exclude 'val1' 'val2'".
     * `$escape`: If set, this overrides the `$escapeArgs` setting and enforces escaping/no escaping
  * `getOutput()`: The command output as string.
 Empty if none.
  * `getError()`: The error message, either stderr or internal message.
-Empty if none.
+Empty if no error.
  * `getStdErr()`: The stderr output.
 Empty if none.
  * `getExitCode()`: The exit code.
  * `getExecuted()`: Whether the command was successfully executed.